What is Pricehack?

 How does Pricehack work?

 Pricehack works by finding multiple cheap train tickets for a one-way journey, instead of just one.
-For example, if you travel from London to Holyhead, instead of one ticket, you may have tickets from London to Birmingham, Birmingham to Chester, Chester to Llandudno, and Llandudno to Holyhead.
+For example, if you travel from London to Bangor, instead of one ticket, you may have tickets from London to Crewe, Crewe to Chester and Chester to Bangor.
 We'll find the cheapest fare for each segment.
 Again, you may never need to leave your train or seats.

 Pricehack is available for all fares including Advance, Off Peak, and Super Off Peak.
 If you have tickets which permit travel on trains other than the ones you've booked, such as an Off Peak fare, you'll need to make sure your journey calls at all the split points.

 Most Pricehack tickets are mobile, so you can store them in your phone.
 However, please note that the ticket delivery method must be the same for the entire journey, so if mobile tickets aren't available for one leg, you'll only have the option of collect-at-station for the entire journey.

 You can find non-Pricehack fares by clicking the "down" arrow under the ticket price:

 A commission fee is the small share Loco2 collects from the amount you save with a Pricehack journey.
 This amount funds our split ticketing technology, and helps us find even more ways to bring you cheap train tickets.

 The advantage of Pricehack is that you can save a lot of money.
 The disadvantage is that you may not get as much back if you claim a refund when compared with a traditional ticket.
 This is because the fare conditions apply to each individual ticket.

 Pricehack tickets are the same as other UK train tickets, but you may have a mix of different types for your journey.
 For example, Advance fares are non-refundable, but an Anytime Day Single can be refunded with a £10 fee.
 You could have both types of fares for one journey, and you could only refund the specific ticket that permits it.